-It’s Teacher Appreciation Week (May 2-6, 2022), and it’s not too late to thank your child’s teacher for taking on the enormous task of tending to a classroom full of students.
-Whether online on in-person, teachers have been through a difficult year and they deserve all the praise.
+It’s Teacher Appreciation Week (May 8-12, 2023), and it’s not too late to thank your child’s teacher for taking on the enormous task of tending to a classroom full of students.
+Whether online on in-person, teachers have been through a lot these past few years and continue to do an amazing job teaching and nurturing children.
+They deserve all the praise.
 Educating kids can be difficult and yet they do it with kindness, love and genuine interest.

 Here are some ideas for how to show your appreciation.
 (Tip: Acknowledge educators throughout the year and not just this week.)

 I recently found out that our school keeps a form for each teacher that lists things that the teacher likes, dislikes, favorite colors, coffee, gift cards and even their biggest needs in the classroom.
 You can put together a basket or divvy up their favorites with other families in the class to give them something over the week.
 Ask your front office and see if something like this exists.
 If not, make one up for teachers to fill out for next year.

 Write a note

 Share your words of appreciation and support and let your teacher know that you care through a handwritten note from the parent and/or the child.
 Share a funny moment or a touching memory to make it even more personal.
 Are your kids too young to write or have a difficult time writing?
 Draw pictures and make cards at home.
 Most teachers save these notes/cards and read them year after year.

 Know that your child’s teacher loves coffee or likes to shop at a favorite store?
 Maybe a favorite takeout place?
 Purchase a gift card or prepaid credit card.
 Email it to your teacher if you are in a remote-learning environment.

 Many teachers have wish lists for classroom supplies and books.
 Find out what they would like and make the purchase for them.